GoodOldFarmer/wiki_article/README.md

 # 🖼️ Fetch Article of the Day from Wikipedia 🖼️

 This project is a simple application that fetches the "Today's Featured Article" from Wikipedia's API using the Fetch API and displays it.
-The "PToday's Featured Article" is a captivating article chosen by Wikipedia's editors, showcasing the diversity of our world.
+The "Today's Featured Article" is a captivating article chosen by Wikipedia's editors, showcasing the diversity of our world.

 ## Features ✨